Nianna/Karedi/README.md

 ## Main features
 Karedi's main features include:
+  * support for multiple operating systems with no additional dependencies
+  * full documentation and tutorials for beginners available in the project's [website](https://karedi.gitbook.io/karedi/)
   * two display modes:
      * line by line - visible area's bounds are adjusted automatically
      * continuous - they are set manually by you